Watch Donald Trump's 5 Most Brazen Lies And Claims He Made On TV Today — Fact Check Of Trump Convo With Press

 — CNN Politics (@CNNPolitics) June 15, 2018

-Responding to questions about his former 2016 campaign Chair Paul Manafort who, as The Inquisitr reported, was jailed on Friday in connection with the Robert Mueller-led investigation into the Trump campaign’s Russia links, Trump claimed that Manafort had “nothing to do with our campaign,” and said that Manafort “worked for me, what, for 49 days or something, a very short period of time.”
+Responding to questions about his former 2016 campaign Chair Paul Manafort who, as the Inquisitr reported, was jailed on Friday in connection with the Robert Mueller-led investigation into the Trump campaign’s Russia links, Trump claimed that Manafort had “nothing to do with our campaign,” and said that Manafort “worked for me, what, for 49 days or something, a very short period of time.”

 In reality, Manafort worked for the Trump campaign for a full five months in 2016, as PolitiFact recounted, being hired in March of 2016 then quickly taking on additional responsibilities, including serving as the campaign’s chief TV spokesperson, until he was named chair and “chief strategist” on May 19.
 Manafort was finally forced out on August 19 over his ties to pro-Russian elements in Ukraine.